SvemirskiHod/BulkSnacks_LHL-midterm/README.md

 ## The best way to pre-order snacks, in bulk!
 Inspired by bulk-barn, this is an e-commerce site for ordering snacks, similar to ritual.

+Started at the beginning of week 4 of Lighthouse Labs Web bootcamp.

-_Built in 6 days with Joao Coelho_ from the ground up, save for a basic structure and server skeleton.
+_Built in 6 days with Joao Coelho from the ground up, save for a basic structure and server skeleton._

 ## Learned during this project
 - Postgres